Geometry: Topology

 Topology is the field concerned with the properties of continuous mappings, and can be considered a generalization of Euclidean geometry.
 In practice, topology often means dealing with large-scale properties of spaces, such as connectedness and compactness.

 The field of topology, which saw massive development in the 20th century, is in a technical sense a type of transformation geometry, in which transformations are homeomorphisms.
 This has often been expressed in the form of the saying 'topology is rubber-sheet geometry'.
 Subfields of topology include geometric topology, differential topology, algebraic topology and general topology.

 Algebraic geometry

-The field of algebraic geometry developed from the Cartesian geometry of co-ordinates.
-It underwent periodic periods of growth, accompanied by the creation and study of projective geometry, birational geometry, algebraic varieties, and commutative algebra, among other topics.
-From the late 1950s through the mid-1970s it had undergone major foundational development, largely due to work of Jean-Pierre Serre and Alexander Grothendieck.
-This led to the introduction of schemes and greater emphasis on topological methods, including various cohomology theories.
+Algebraic geometry is fundamentally the study by means of algebraic methods of some geometrical shapes, called algebraic sets, and defined as common zeros of multivariate polynomials.
+Algebraic geometry became an autonomous subfield of geometry c.
+1900, with a theorem called Hilbert's Nullstellensatz that establishes a strong correspondence between algebraic sets and ideals of polynomial rings.
+This led to a parallel development of algebraic geometry, and its algebraic counterpart, called commutative algebra.
+From the late 1950s through the mid-1970s algebraic geometry had undergone major foundational development, with the introduction by Alexander Grothendieck of scheme theory, which allows using topological methods, including cohomology theories in a purely algebraic context.
+Scheme theory allowed to solve many difficult problems not only in geometry, but also in number theory.
+Wiles' proof of Fermat's Last Theorem is a famous example of a long-standing problem of number theory whose solution uses scheme theory and its extensions such as stack theory.
 One of seven Millennium Prize problems, the Hodge conjecture, is a question in algebraic geometry.
-Wiles' proof of Fermat's Last Theorem uses advanced methods of algebraic geometry for solving a long-standing problem of number theory.

-In general, algebraic geometry studies geometry through the use of concepts in commutative algebra such as multivariate polynomials.
-It has applications in many areas, including cryptography and string theory.
+Algebraic geometry has applications in many areas, including cryptography and string theory.